fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Indeed, in the Messenger of Allah you have an excellent example for whoever has hope in Allah and the Last Day, and remembers Allah often.

-    When the believers saw the enemy alliance, they said, “This is what Allah and His Messenger had promised us.
-The promise of Allah and His Messenger has come true.”
+    When the believers saw the enemy alliance, they said, "This is what Allah and His Messenger had promised us.
+The promise of Allah and His Messenger has come true."
 And this only increased them in faith and submission.
     Surah Al-Ahzab 33:10-22

 ### Muslims Response